 Milton Loch and Woodlands is owned by Boat of Garten Community Company and managed by the Company’s Wildlife Group (BoGWiG).

 Although all the planned events down at the loch had to be cancelled due to the Covid 19 pandemic, plenty has been going on.
 Volunteers have carried out a range of maintenance jobs as part of their daily exercise – mowing, painting the willow sculptures with linseed, strimming, etc and we are grateful to them.
-The edge of the pond dipping platform had been eroded by water over the winter so that was repaired, thanks to the RSPB for providing the materials and to Andy for putting them in.
+The Ark of Caledon, a stunning willow boat, was created in December 2020 and is already a firm favourite with locals.

 The woodland and loch have shown their importance to support locals health and well being.
 It has been lovely to see so many people enjoying it in different ways – picnics, playing, quiet reflection, walking and wildlife watching all playing a big part in helping people at this difficult time.
 Events that were planned (Teddy Bear’s Picnic, Willow Weaving etc) will be rescheduled once it is safe to do so.

 Though we do not know exactly when the loch was dammed, we do know that prior to the railway coming in the 1860s, Milton was a population hub, with a watermill and a sluice gate established to control water to the Drumuillie mill.
-The land belonged to the Seafield estate who gave it to the community council.
 The land underneath the trees and grassland that we see today was formerly a rubbish dump.

 Information provided by John Davison and Steve Goodall.